Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Simulation

 \section{Simulation}

-We present two sets of simulation study; one demonstrates the robustness of the proposed estimator under a misspecified time trend and variance-covariance structure, the other one demonstrates the performance of the proposed estimator under covariate imbalance.
+We present two sets of simulation studies; one demonstrates the robustness of the proposed estimator under a misspecified time trend and variance-covariance structure and efficiency under correctly specified models, the other one demonstrates the performance of the proposed estimator under covariate imbalance, which typically occurs when the number of clusters is small.
 For both simulation studies, we compare the proposed estimator with the commonly used linear mixed model.
-For inference, we compare the coverage of the $95\%$ confidence intervals using the model-based standard error estimator for LMMs and the proposed permutation-based standard error estimators with and without leave-one-out correction.
+For inference, we compare the coverage of the $95\%$ confidence intervals using the model-based standard error estimator for LMMs, a conventional sandwich estimator and the proposed permutation-based standard error estimators with and without leave-one-out correction.